 The policy framework supporting this is called "electricity-computing synergy" (算电协同) — a coordinated approach where AI workloads are scheduled to match renewable energy availability.
 When the wind blows in Inner Mongolia, inference jobs are routed there.
 When solar peaks in the afternoon, batch processing tasks spin up.

-The constraint is not energy supply — it is grid connectivity and the intermittency of renewable sources.
-Data centers require constant power, and even China's aggressive renewable buildout cannot guarantee 24/7 supply without massive battery storage or complementary thermal generation.
+The constraint is not only total energy supply.
+It is grid connectivity, power quality, and the intermittency of renewable sources.
+Data centers require constant power, and even aggressive renewable buildout does not guarantee 24/7 supply without storage, dispatchable generation, or careful workload scheduling.
 This is where the "electricity-computing synergy" concept faces its hardest engineering test.

 The Cost Moat: Why Token Volume Matters